-A critical change in the USAID environmental compliance under this RFA includes a focus on integration of environmental safeguards throughout program design and implementation.
+These environmental goals can be met through their systematic inclusion into the development food assistance project design.
+A critical change in the USAID environmental compliance under the FY14 FFP RFA includes a focus on integration of environmental safeguards throughout project design and implementation.
 Various guidelines have begun to focus on the coordinated assessment of climate change and disaster risk reduction (DRR) issues as part of development assistance, whereas addressing environmental degradation has been pursued separately.
-Recent efforts have been made to target climate, environmental degradation and DRR jointly, as these stressors are most effectively addressed at the same time.
-USAID environmental compliance will be met both through environmental integration and stand-alone efforts.
-This compliance is summarized by the following five (5) requirements (a-e), summarized in Table 1.
+A Recent efforts have been made to target climate, environmental degradation and DRR jointly, as these stressors are most effectively addressed at the same time.
+Therefore, USAID environmental compliance will be met both through environmental integration and stand-alone efforts.
+This compliance is summarized by the following five (5) requirements (a-e):